AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    * [Perform authentication within secondary application with preselected mvpd](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/basic-access-flows/rest-api-v2-basic-authentication-secondary-application-flow.md)
    * [Perform authentication within secondary application without preselected mvpd](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/basic-access-flows/rest-api-v2-basic-authentication-secondary-application-flow.md)

-1. **Proceed with retrieve profile using partner authentication response flow:** The Sessions Partner endpoint response contains the following data:
+1. **Proceed with create and retrieve profile using partner authentication response flow:** The Sessions Partner endpoint response contains the following data:
    * The `actionName` attribute is set to "partner_profile".
    * The `actionType` attribute is set to "direct".
    * The `authenticationRequest - type` attribute includes the security protocol used by the partner framework for MVPD login (currently set to SAML only).